Charbs/poetry/README.md

-# Shakespeare & Tolkein Excerpts
+# Shakespeare & Tolkien Excerpts

 ## with Tim, Jordan, and Josh